 Should You Paint Over Mold Or Mildew

-After finding the source of the high humidity or moisture levels inside your home you should identify whether the mold is of the hazardous or non-hazardous form.
+Once the source of the high humidity or moisture levels inside your home are found you should identify whether the mold is of the hazardous or non-hazardous form.
 This is important to find out before considering to paint over it as paint products are not formulated to get rid of or kill any mold.

 There are plenty of paint products on the market that are specifically formulated to work best in high moisture level areas.
 Using the right types of primers, sealants and paints that are best suited for kitchens and bathrooms, laundry rooms and basements where moisture levels are usually high is your best first defence to avoid recurring mold and mildew problems.